Socket AM3+: Motherboards that can accept the AM3+ processor

 While AM3+ CPUs can be inserted into AM2 or AM2+ sockets, AM3+ CPUs could not operate in motherboards designed for AM2+ or AM2 CPUs.
 These motherboards are designed for DDR2 memory but AM3+ CPUs only have a DDR3 memory controller.

 Heatsink

-The 4 holes for fastening the heatsink to the motherboard are placed in a rectangle with lateral lengths of 48 mm and 96 mm for AMD's sockets Socket AM2, Socket AM2+, Socket AM3, Socket AM3+, Socket AM4, Socket AM5, Socket FM2, Socket FM2+, Socket FM1 and Socket AM1.
+The 4 holes for fastening the heatsink to the motherboard are placed in a rectangle with lateral lengths of 48 mm and 96 mm for AMD's sockets Socket AM2, Socket AM2+, Socket AM3, Socket AM3+, Socket FM2, Socket FM2+, Socket FM1 and Socket AM1.
 Cooling solutions should therefore be interchangeable.